b-sullender/b-sullender/README.md

 ## Goals

-- 🌟 Sharpen my web development skills and create captivating user experiences.
+- 🌟 Build and grow my company, SULLE WAREHOUSE, by creating impactful and innovative software.
 - 🚧 Contribute to open source projects that align with my interests and expertise.
 - 📚 Keep learning and growing as a developer by exploring new technologies and best practices.